StoneStepsInc/fit/README.md

-`fit` is a command line application that computes file checksums for a file tree and can verify file integrity against the same tree at the same or a different base directory path.
+`fit` is a command line application that computes file checksums for a file tree and can verify file integrity against the same tree at the original base directory or a new base directory.

 `fit` can run in two modes - to scan a file tree and record file checksums in a SQLite database and to scan the same file tree,